 MRIs can detect some brain injuries, but “mild” brain injuries cannot always be seen by imaging.
 So, despite the fact that Keith was suffering from life-altering symptoms, there was no visual proof that his injuries existed.

+“There’s no rock-solid evidence mild traumatic brain injuries exist,” said Campbell Williamson, Co-Founder and Partner at Schneider Williamson.
 “What you look for is the symptomology, and, to be honest, some of the symptomology could seem like someone who’s faking an injury.”

 For that reason, Keith could not secure fair compensation from the responsible insurance carriers.